Secure Multiplex Coding with Dependent and Non-Uniform Multiple Messages: Secure Multiplex Coding with Common Messages: Single-Shot Setting

-\Label{s5} In the following, we treat secure multiplex coding with a common message.
-In this section, we give the formulation of secure multiplex coding with a common message.
-After the formulation, we give two kinds of random construction of codes for secure multiplex coding with a common message and the evaluation of their performance in the non-asymptotic setting.
+\Label{s5} In this section, we give the formulation of the secure multiplex coding with common messages.
+After the formulation, we give two kinds of random construction of codes for the secure multiplex coding with common messages and evaluate their performance in the single-shot setting.

-\subsection{Formulation and preparation}
+\subsection{Formulation and Preparation}